Corne2Plum3/fnf2osumania/README.md

     * pydub
     * shutil
     * sys
-    * tkinter *(this one can't be download through pip and it's akward asf to install it.
+    * tkinter *(this one can't be downloaded through pip and it's akward asf to install it.
 Good luck)*
     * threading
     * trace
     * webbrowser